 How long does solar take to pay back in 2026?

-The average solar payback period in 2026 is 7–12 years for a cash purchase after the 30% federal ITC.
+The average solar payback period in 2026 is 7–12 years for a 2026 cash purchase now that the federal §25D credit has expired (a lease or PPA avoids the upfront cost and may still capture 30% via §48E).
 High-electricity-cost states like California (7–10 years), Massachusetts (6–8 years), and Hawaii (4–6 years) pay back faster.
 Low-rate states like Texas (10–13 years) and Georgia (11–14 years) take longer.
 Battery storage extends payback by 4–8 years but increases self-consumption in states with unfavorable export rates.

 What is the 2026 federal solar tax credit?